joinlifeos/app.joinlifeos.com/GOOGLE_CALENDAR_SETUP.md

 # Google Calendar API Setup

-This guide will help you set up Google Calendar integration for SmartCapture.
+This guide will help you set up Google Calendar integration for LifeCapture.

 ## Prerequisites